State-dependent Hawkes processes and their application to limit order book modelling: Application to high-frequency limit order book data

 \mikko{We analyse tick-by-tick level-I LOB data on the stock of Intel Corporation (INTC), traded on the Nasdaq Stock Market, from 1 June 2017 to 31 May 2018.
 We discard the data on 3 June 2017 (the day before Independence Day) and 24 November 2017 (Black Friday, i.e., the day after Thanksgiving) because of early market close on those days at 13:00, leaving 250 full trading days in the data set.
 Besides INTC, we have also studied in the same manner the stocks of Advanced Micro Devices Inc.\ (AMD), Micron Technology Inc.\ (MU), Snap Inc.\ (SNAP) and Twitter Inc.\ (TWTR) from January to April 2018, but due to space constraints we only report our results on INTC as they are largely representative of the findings on the other stocks.
 (Full results are available from the authors upon request.)}

-\mikko{Whilst the primary listing of INTC is the Nasdaq Stock Market, it can be traded on several stock exchanges and \emph{alternative trading systems} (ATS) across the increasingly fragmented US equity market system \citep{O_Hara_2011}.
+Whilst the primary listing of INTC is the Nasdaq Stock Market, it can be traded on several stock exchanges and \emph{alternative trading systems} (ATS) across the increasingly fragmented US equity market system \citep{O_Hara_2011}.
 In particular, there is no single LOB that would in real time aggregate the available liquidity on all trading venues --- the Nasdaq LOB of INTC represents only a part of the visible liquidity.
 The LOBs of different exchanges cannot, however, diverge significantly, at least in terms of prices, due to the arbitrage opportunities that would ensue and the \emph{National Best Bid and Offer} (NBBO) rule that mandates brokers to execute trades at the best available prices in the market system.
-Moreover, we deem the Nasdaq LOB of INTC to be representative of the state of the market since it had the largest market share of INTC among all exchanges during the observation period, with around 30\% of the total INTC market volume traded on Nasdaq according to Fidessa's \emph{Fragulator} tool (\url{http://fragmentation.fidessa.com/fragulator/}).}
+Moreover, we deem the Nasdaq LOB of INTC to be representative of the state of the market since it had the largest market share of INTC among all exchanges during the observation period \mikkoagain{ --- according to Nasdaq trading volume statistics (\url{https://www.nasdaqtrader.com/trader.aspx?ID=marketsharedaily}), around 30\% of the total INTC market volume was traded on Nasdaq, which is a typical figure for a stock with Nasdaq as primary listing.}

 \mikko{In the US equity markets, the tick size is fixed to \$0.01 by Rule 612 of \emph{Regulation National Market System} (Reg NMS), with the exception of stocks priced below \$1.00 per share.
 This means that for a stock with a low price per share, the uniform tick size is relatively large compared to the price.
 Such stocks are dubbed \emph{large-tick stocks}.
 Whilst the exact criterion is subjective, the price of INTC during the sample period was until January 2018 below the threshold of \$50 per share used by \citet{Bonart2017} to distinguish large-tick stocks and below \$60 during the entire period.} A characteristic \mikko{feature} of large-tick stocks is that \mikko{their bid--ask} spread is most of the time equal to one tick, which \mikko{is confirmed for INTC in} Figure \ref{fig:events_spread_distribution}. \mikko{Another important feature of large-tick stocks is that most of their liquidity and trading activity is concentrated on the bid and ask levels, which is also our rationale for focusing on level-I data on INTC and eschewing deeper levels of the LOB.}